Dissertation

 Indian Ocean History

-Global Histories of Islam (ca. 1850s)
+Global Islam (ca. 1850s)

 Modern South Asia and Middle East